MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/optimize-examples.md

 ---
-title: GitHub Copilot for Azure prompt engineering examples for optimizing your application
+title: GitHub Copilot for Azure Preview prompt engineering examples for optimizing your application
 description: This article provides example prompts that can be used to help optimize your application in the cloud.
 keywords: github, copilot, ai, azure ms.service: azure